ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 :class:`~vivarium_public_health.population.add_new_birth_cohorts.FertilityDeterministic` adds a
 fixed number of new simulants each year.
-This is the simplest fertility model and does not require any artifact data.
+This is the simplest fertility model and does not require any external data.

 .. testcode::

-   from vivarium import InteractiveContext from vivarium_public_health.population import BasePopulation, FertilityDeterministic
+   from vivarium.engine import InteractiveContext from vivarium_public_health.population import BasePopulation, FertilityDeterministic

    config = make_base_config()